 2.1.
 Real-world testing Defined

-Real-world testing uses public roads to test the capabilities and functional safety requirements (e.g., human factors, safety system) of an automated driving system (ADS) or of a vehicle with an ADS in real-world traffic scenarios.
+Real-world testing uses public roads to test the capabilities and compliance with safety requirements (e.g., human factors, safety system) of an automated driving system (ADS) or of a vehicle with an ADS in real-world traffic scenarios.
 Real-world testing is the ultimate way to demonstrate an ADS can safely operate within its true operating environment.

 In addition, real-world testing can be used to collect data (e.g., through vehicles that are fitted with sensors and conventionally driven) to identify and record new traffic scenarios and improve the environmental validity of track and virtual testing methodologies.